Welcome to Personality Central

-Even if you do, break it down for the ISFJ into a doable step-by-step manner and be organized in your presentation of the information.
+Even if you do, break it down for the ISFJ into a doable step-by-step manner and be organised in your presentation of the information.

 ISFJs respond to positive feedback and encouraging words, and they need to feel supported.
 It may not seem much to you, but a kind word from you can give them fuel to complete a task and build a better relationship with you.

 ISFJs need time to consider and reflect upon external events; linking it to their experiences.
-Hence, you have to give them more time in considering a new decision, or requesting a response or making a change.
-They have to look back at what has worked before in order to give you a thoughtful response.
+Hence, you have to give them more time in considering a new decision or requesting a response or making a change.
+They have to look back at what has worked before to give you a thoughtful response.

 ISFJs trust information that is concrete, real and practical.
-To convince them, use success stories from the past and show them evidences.
+To convince them, use success stories from the past and show them evidence.

 That said; let’s look at what will possibly cause conflict with an ISFJ, and how you can avoid it.

 Much as the ISFJ can be reached by considerate, encouraging words; criticism or judgmental words can isolate them or cause possible conflict.
-Even if you want to correct an ISFJ, use a positive approach to doing so.
+If you want to correct an ISFJ, use a positive approach.
 For example:

 “Thanks for the effort.
 It would be better if you do it this way.”

-“I appreciate your analysis on this situation.
+“I appreciate your analysis of this situation.
 Have you considered this as well?”

 This could lead to conflict and a kind of self-pity: “I’m doing my best for everyone, but no one is caring for me.”